-Great and powerful families have ruled over countless lives since the first civilization was born.
-There are empires that have stretched across continents and held power over billions of people.
+Great and powerful families have ruled over countless lives since the first civilization was born, and today we explore the 10 surprisingly humble stories of those who once sat on thrones that spanned continents and commanded billions.

 10 The Last King Of Rwanda Lives Off Food Stamps In Virginia